 Wisconsin Attorney General Brad Schimel was in favor of the measure, stating “Senate Bill 169 represents a reasonable policy decision by the Legislature and it is not inconsistent with case law which has strengthened this right.”
-Governor Walker has not issued a statement as to whether or not he would sign the bill if it arrived on his desk.
+Governor Walker has not issued a statement as to whether or not he sign the bill.

 What this means for you?

 As of today, the law has not passed.
-Therefore, we are all still subject to the current concealed carry law, which requires a permit to legally carry a concealed weapon.
-If you are charged with carrying a concealed weapon without a permit, you need an experienced criminal defense attorney immediately.
+Therefore, we are all still subject to the current concealed carry law.
+That law requires a permit to legally carry a concealed weapon.
+If you’re charged for carrying a concealed weapon, hire a top Wisconsin criminal defense attorney.
+And do so immediately.
+Carrying a concealed weapon is a serious charge.
 Our team of Milwaukee defense lawyers has experience handling these charges throughout the state.
 Call one of our defense attorneys today for a free consultation.